blakadder/blog/_posts/2022-09-19-sonoff-th-custom-firmware.md

 Lift the back plate, remove the battery then pull out the plastic battery holder to extract the PCB.

-These are the pins you need to flash the firmware.

 [![Pinout](/assets/images/sonoff-th-custom-firmware/pinout.jpg)](/assets/images/sonoff-th-custom-firmware/pinout.jpg)
+<figcaption class="figure-caption text-center">These are the pins you need to flash the firmware.</figcaption>

 Put some solder on those pins and solder in the wires.
 When soldering take extra precaution to avoid solder bridging and shorts between wires.
 It doesn't have to be pretty, you'll remove the wires after it's all done.